UVADS/orientation-technical/badges/github.md

      3. Use the browser based editor to modify your files
      4. Share your repository

 5. **fork** a repo. make an edit. issue a pull request.
-Choose from one of these repos:
+Choose from ONE of the following repos:
     1.  https://github.com/alonzi/star_wars_power_rankings
     2.  https://github.com/alonzi/projectEuler

-    * For help understanding Collaborative Coding use the resources here: https://github.com/features
+    * *help/hint* For help understanding Collaborative Coding use the resources here: https://github.com/features

 5. **read** [Code Review Guidelines for Humans](https://phauer.com/2018/code-review-guidelines/)
     * Commit to ...